 And then I went to the local farmer’s market with my friend and her new baby.
 We talked about needing to plan another girls’ night.
 The girls that I met through that Spouse Orientation are the biggest Boone blessing, I think.
-We all moved here from bigger cities, and while most people I’ve met find Boone perfectly endearing, we talk about how crazy it is that homes in Boone don’t typically have air conditioning, or trash pick up, or state maintained roads, or dishwashers.
+We all moved here from bigger cities, so we talk about things like how frustrating it is that homes in Boone don’t typically have air conditioning, or trash pick up, or state maintained roads, or dishwashers.
 These girls are my reality check.
 Spending time with them always feels good and familiar.

 I’m writing this to say, THIS is my Boone life: good, familiar.